 COVID19 - The Graduate School is still open and we are accepting applications for PhD study on a rolling basis.
 For the specific application deadlines, please see below.

 How to apply for a Postgraduate Research Degree at the University of Suffolk

 Thank you for your interest in pursuing postgraduate research at University of Suffolk, we're delighted that you are considering us!
 We are pleased to offer both Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) research degrees and would welcome your application.

 This page will explain our application process to you and outline exactly what you need to do to get the ball rolling!

-All of our Postgraduate Research students will enrol at the University of Suffolk but will also register for their award at the University of East Anglia (UEA), meaning you will have the option to use the facilities available to you at both institutions.
+All of our Postgraduate Research students will enrol at the University of Suffolk but will also register for their award at the University of Brighton, meaning you will have the option to use the facilities available to you at both institutions.
 All PhD supervision and training will take place here in Ipswich at the University of Suffolk.

 Period of study: Full time 3-4 years Part time 6-7 years